Skip to Main Content

 Artwise Rx: Fine Arts Professor

-Join Nancy Sophy, Rowan University Fine Arts professor, alongside Rowan students for a collaborative painting experience.
-Participants will contribute to a shared artwork while exploring creativity, color, and expression, highlighting how collective art-making can foster connection, reflection, and a sense of community.
+Nancy Sophy, Rowan University Fine Arts professor, led a collaborative painting experience alongside Rowan students.
+Participants contributed to a shared artwork while exploring creativity, color, and expression, highlighting how collective art-making can foster connection, reflection, and a sense of community.

 Agenda